jskripchuk/jskripchuk.github.io/_posts/2019-05-19-Portfolio.md

 The portfolio prompts are split into two sections: **design** and **writing**.

 The design prompts are focused on anything that isn’t your traditional print document.
 This includes items such as flyers and posters.
-Design prompts were the most interesting to work on, gave me a newfound respect for graphic designers and their work.
+Design prompts were the most interesting to work on, and gave me a newfound respect for graphic designers and their work.

 The writing prompts are your more standard technical writing assignments.
 These include topics such as instructions and explaining a technical topic to a non-expert audience.
 While these were “less fun” than the design prompts, they were still very useful in honing my writing skills.